emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## uira.live
+### Score: 20/24
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. Finds both new and old content consistently. ✔️
+1. Has 11 servers on custom + 5 more, and custom auto-switches if one fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI is nice, feels modern, search shows results as you type. ✔️
+1. Has built in subs on most sources. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site does have watchlists when you login. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does have 4K content (server 9). ✔️
+1. Site looks good + works well on mobile. ✔️

+***
 ## Cinema Deck
 ### Score: 19/24
 1. Streams load very fast. ✔️